Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/2-cips-noc-ip-config.rst

 3. Select the component (hello_world_a72) application and select Build or click .. image:: media/build_button_new_vitis.png to generate the project elf files within the Debug folder of the application project.

-4. Create an additional RPU domain for your platform (created in Step 2) as discussed in :ref: `Creating the Standalone Application Project for the Arm Cortex-R5F`.
+4. Create an additional RPU domain for your platform (created in Step 2) as discussed in `creating-a-hello-world-application-for-the-arm-cortex-r5f`.

 5. Create a bare-metal Hello World application running on Arm Cortex-R5F within the existing system project (Step 2) and modify its source code as discussed in steps 1 and 2 of :ref: `Creating the Standalone Application Project for the Arm Cortex-R5F` and steps 1 and 2 of :ref: `Modifying the helloworld_r5 Application Source Code`.